Floydlang/floyd/docs/README.md

 Use Floyd to build the next Photoshop, Grand Theft Auto or mobile app.
 But also for short scripts and toy programs.
 Probably not embedded software, though.

 Floyd wants to replace C++, Rust, C#, Python.
 And Javascript.
-Only C can stay.
-Maybe Closure too, just out of respect.

 ## LANGUAGE SYNTAX